 We had ten people signed up for the group and seven people showed up.
 Two men and the rest women.
 It is interesting that the stats show that more men have issues with “chronic disorganization or hoarding” than women but we always have more women in the group.
-I guess more women are willing to ask for help or maybe they are more used to asking for help.
+I guess more women are willing to ask for help or maybe they are more used to talking in a group.

 So, we have one chatty male, who is probably just exerting some nervous energy but I think it probably helps the others to start to feel more comfortable.
 The others are pretty quiet just getting a feel for who is in the room and what is going to happen.
 Tension and anxiety can be high as I am sure it takes a lot of energy and courage to come out to a group such as this.